 The first and most important thing to know about homeowners insurance is what you are covered for and what you are not covered for.
 For example if someone breaks into your home and steals your stuff you will expect your content insurance to cover you.
 Some content is included in a standard homeowner’s policy, but then again not all content.
 Certain valuables have to be specified separately.
 Your home insurance policy may also have requirements that relate to alarm systems and security measures.
 What if your home is damaged in a flood?
 Most homeowner’s insurance policies exclude flood damage.
 You need separate flood insurance.
 What about other natural disasters – are you covered?

 There is a lot of goodwill during the holidays but unfortunately there are many people that will sue without a second thought.
+Its important to reduce your holiday party risks.
 The best host in the world could get in trouble for an illness brought on by undercooked food or a guest becoming even slightly intoxicated.
 Hiring a caterer or using a restaurant might help but you could still be liable for food poisoning or a roadside accident after a guest exits the party.

 The IIABA (Independent Insurance Agents & Brokers of America) has some tips for homeowners and businesses planning on throwing a holiday party for family & friends or employees.